9oelM/9oelM.github.io/content/blog/2022-02-17--detailed-summary-and-reflection-of-12-rules-for-life-a-truly-life-changing-piece/index.md

 An adult is an adult.
 An adult who doesn't want to take responsibilties - _not_ wanting to do the dishes, do exercises, pay the bill, take a shower, brush teeth, empty the trash can, do laundry, make a living, give presents to friends, visit parents once in a while - is just a child.
 It's just doing what others always do.
 Easy.

 In the times of Covid, especially when I am just stuck at home, no one's watching me other than myself, so I am quite programmed to sit in front of my laptop and do useless stuffs like surfing on the web, which is obviously not quite the definition of a grown-up adult.
 This isn't what I should do and I've got a clear aim for the year (undisclosed).

-I shouldn't be doing this.
+### Confidence

+Being stooped doesn't help.
+This is what JP mentioned in the first chapter: _Stand up straight with your shoulders back_.

+I still remember my stooped, or crooked posture during my high school years.
+Now that I think back, there were reasons for it:

+1. My backpack was way too heavy, which my made my shoulders rounded, and overall posture stooped.
+Due to the stupid fear that I would leave something behind in my school locker when I would need it home, I just decided to carry everything in my bag.
+And that was the time iPad didn't exist yet, and still lots of academic materials were in an actual materialistic form.
+Anyway, due to some naive decision I decided to carry everything in my bag, and so I even got myself a very hard and strong bag: a [Swissgear](https://www.swissgear.com/) one.
+That allowed me to carry even heavier things with me, which then contributed to stooping my neck and shoulders even more.
+2. The high school was a time of difficulties.
+I could barely sleep and almost always could not have breakfast due to overwhelming amount of assignments and homework.
+I think I wanted to be compensated somehow by being recognized of my difficulty, and represented that desire by having that stupid posture, implying something like: "hey man, I'm out of my energy.
+Guess what made me like this".

+Overall, stupid reasons.
+But I fixed that right after graduating, or in the middle of my high school years - I don't quite remember clearly.
+But now I'm standing up straight with my shoulders back.
+The only problem is that my occupation is somewhat prone to rounded shoulders (haha).

+This also leads to the topic of confidence (sometimes blatancy, too).
+Why not get confident instead of denouncing or disbeliving yourself.
+Even if you fail later, there's a bad reason not to get confident about yourself.

+Everyone enters the world of chaos every moment.
+That often leads the way down to being unconfident.
+You're doing some project at work and someone quits his job and you're lost.
+You've filed an application for higher education and unsure about the upcoming result.
+You've launched a business and unconfident if things will work out.
+All of these things.
+But when you think about it, there's really no reason to be unconfident.
+Of course, being critical and being unconfident are differnt and you already know why.
+Being critical is OK and will help.
+But unconfident? why?
+Even confidence with no reason may be better than unconfidence sometimes.

+### Good friends

+I feel grateful for having my present friends.
+They're all motivated, successful individuals.
+They know how to enjoy, challenge, endeavor, and sometimes chill.
+We sometimes help each other, talk through some problem, or hang out together.
+They are certainly not of the type that I wouldn't want my family members or another friend to be friends with, which is coherent with _Rule 3: Make friends with people who want the best for you_.

+### Comparison and self-esteem

+From some of the casual chats with my friends, I noticed that some of them are comparatively more subject to comparing themselves with others.
+And this is an evident problem for me too, but under my unconsciousness, I kind of try to become oblivious to this because of the fear that merely noticing it might hurt my self-esteem.

+There are millions of developers who are more skillful and able than me.
+I'm also now 'stuck' between employment and education because I now need to go back to school and finish my degree, which will take at least 1.5 years for which I am not sure if I will be able to work.
+My friends and other successful individuals I get to look at on Linkedin are all off schools and at work, seemingly commencing a good career path.
+That actually makes me not want to go onto Linkedin too often.
+Many job offers are knocking on the door weekly but I can't simply accept them for now, unless they are part time or full time promised for some distant future.
+I feel like I'm _late_ compared to others.
+But _Rule 4: Compare yourself to who you were yesterday, not to who someone else is today._ To iterate the core of JP's argument just once more: there is no point comparing others with you.
+What's even being _late_?
+There's no _late_.
+Already, _late_ can be justified when there's someone else to be compared with.

+Anyway, I decided not to slip into the swamp of dismal comparisons anymore.
+My goal is mine, and my life is mine.
+Can't be compared with others'.